 This tasty dish is incredibly easy to make!
 It’s just a matter of layering the ingredients in a pan.
 The really hard part is being patient while it bakes, because it smells so darn good while it’s cooking!
 It takes some time for the eggplant to get tender, but it is well worth the wait.
 It went very nicely with a seared pork chop and small Italian salad.
 This dish is Atkins Induction friendly and Paleo-Primal friendly as well if you eat the occasional cheese.
 Of course, you can add browned ground beef to this dish for a complete meal, but I already have a recipe on my site for that: https://buttoni.wordpress.com/2011/09/30/eggplant-beef-lasagna/

-This recipe appeared in Vol. 5 of Jennifer Eloff’s Low Carbing Among Friends cookbooks.
-Be sure you add this series to your cookbook collection as it contains some of the tastiest recipes from some of the most talented low-carb chefs on the internet.
-You can order your set from Amazon or here: http://amongfriends.us/.
+This recipe appears in Vol. 5 of Jennifer Eloff’s Low Carbing Among Friends cookbooks.
+Be sure you add this series to your cookbook collection as it contains some of the tastiest recipes from George Stella and other very talented low-carb cooks.
+You can order your set (or purchase them individually) from Amazon or here: http://amongfriends.us/.

-DISCLAIMER: I receive no remuneration f or this promotion or the inclusion of any of my recipes therein.
+DISCLAIMER: By personal choice, I receive no remuneration f or this promotion or the inclusion of any of my recipes therein.
 I do so simply because they contain GREAT and EASY recipes.

 1 T. olive oil

 16 oz. eggplant, sliced 3/16″ thick or less